Community News from Alpine Bank

 Powering Entrepreneurship in Mesa County

-For nearly 40 years, the Business Incubator Center (BIC) has helped startups and small businesses in Western Colorado turn ideas into reality.
+For nearly 40 years, the Business Incubator Center (BIC) has been at the heart of Western Colorado’s entrepreneurial engine, helping startups and small businesses turn ideas into reality.

 “Our superpower is building entrepreneurial ecosystems,” said Dalida Sassoon Bollig, CEO of BIC.
 “We’re more than a workspace or a consulting service—we’re a launchpad for the next generation of business leaders.”

-BIC provides free and confidential business advising, affordable office space, workshops, and financial incentives.
-Each year, it hosts over 80 business classes, assists more than 500 enterprises in Mesa County, and supports 79 businesses on campus.
+The Business Incubator Center provides a full spectrum of support, from free and confidential business advising to affordable office space, workshops and financial incentives.
+Each year, the organization hosts over 80 business classes, assists more than 500 enterprises across Mesa County and provides a home for 79 businesses on its campus.

 “It’s an interconnected web of resources designed to support entrepreneurs from their first spark of inspiration to long-term success,” said Sassoon Bollig.

-One of its flagship programs is the Leading Edge 12-week business training course, which equips entrepreneurs to launch and grow their businesses.
+One of the organization’s flagship initiatives is the Leading Edge 12-week business training program, which equips entrepreneurs with the skills and knowledge needed to navigate the complexities of launching and scaling a business.

-“Community is at the heart of everything we do,” said Tyler Dahl, Alpine Bank Market President for Mesa County.
+“Community is at the heart of everything we do at Alpine Bank,” said Market President Tyler Dahl, who oversees banking operations in Mesa County.

 [Click here to learn more]